RJohnson2106/Solus-Aurora/README.md

 - 📈 **Dynamic Visualizations** of geomagnetic activity using Kp and Dst indices
 - 🗺️ **Global Heatmaps** showing storm intensity across regions
-- 📍 **Outage Markers** to show how technology was effected by the storms
+- 📍 **Outage Markers** to show how technology was affected by the storms
 - 🌐 **User-Friendly Interface** for educational outreach

 ---